Show All Answers

 Every effort should be made to make sure your second dose is the same vaccine product as the first dose.
 Studies have shown that the vaccines are safe and work well when the same vaccine product is used for both doses.

 We strongly recommend that you get both doses from the same vaccine provider.
 Doing so ensures that you are getting the same vaccine product for both doses at the right time.

 You will not be immediately protected from COVID-19 after receiving the vaccine.
 Studies show that it takes about 1-2 weeks after your last dose for your body to be able to protect itself against illness.
-While no vaccine is 100% effective, Pfizer and Moderna have reported that their vaccines are about 95% effective.
-While there are several known variants of COVID-19, current evidence suggests the vaccine will protect against all of them.
+While no vaccine is 100% effective, all available vaccines are shown to be highly effective at preventing moderate, severe and critical cases of COVID-19 illness, hospitalization and death.
+While there are several known variants of COVID-19, current evidence suggests the vaccine will protect against them.

 The Equal Employment Opportunity Commission (EEOC) released new guidance regarding vaccine requirements in the workplace, including whether employers can require their employees to get vaccinated, offer incentives to get vaccinated, and ask about vaccination status.
 Please view the guidance for more information.